Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 - Non-discrimination policies include sexual orientation and gender identity.
 LGBTQA+ information is included in all leadership, multicultural and diversity education and workshops.

-- Sexual, gender and other minorities find the organization a comfortable place to work.
+- Individuals from historically underrepresented and underserved groups find the organization a comfortable place to work.

-- LGBTQA+ issues, how they relate to the organization, and how policies and activities can be developed that meet the needs of individuals and groups are discussed.
+- LGBTQA+ issues, how they relate to the organization, and how policies, practices, and activities can be developed and implemented that meet the needs of individuals and groups are discussed.
 Inequity is addressed.

 - Attempts to create and maintain an inclusive and welcoming environment are evaluated and updated regularly.
 Resource allocation is equitable.